 Multipath support is available to provide configurations with no single point of failure.

-The Fibre Channel interconnect transmits up to 2 Gb/s.
-It is a full-duplex serial interconnect that can simultaneously transmit and receive 100 MB/s.
+The Fibre Channel interconnect transmits up to 2 Gb/s, 4 Gb/s, 8 Gb/s (depending on adapter).
+It is a full-duplex serial interconnect that can simultaneously transmit and receive over 100 MB/s.